lingo-app/developer-docs/docs/guides/Restrictions.md

 ## Distribution

-- Loading images from client side code such as a web page or app or on a server to then be delivered to your product or service is not allowed.
+- Loading images from client side code such as a web page or app or on a server to then be delivered to your product or service is **not allowed**.
-- To use content from Lingo in your product or service, you may use the API to fetch the desired content and store it as needed.
+- To use content from Lingo in your product or service, you may use the API to fetch the desired content and **store** it as needed.
 - You may not use Lingo APIs for any application that replicates or attempts to replace the essential user experience of the Lingo Mac app or Lingoapp.com

 ## Revoking Access